wangpy/google-play-android-publisher-plugin/README.md

 In addition, version 3.0 introduced the default values shown in the tables above, so those parameters can optionally now be omitted.

 ##### Version 4.0
-**NOTE: This version makes it mandatory to configure a release track name.**
+**NOTE: This version makes it mandatory to configure a release track name, and the rollout percentage.**

 In order to avoid unintentionally publishing to Production — if you forget to provide a track name, or use a string parameter for the track name but accidentally leave it empty, for example — we made the release track name a mandatory field.

 If you have jobs configured without a track name, or without a `trackName` for Pipeline, you now need to set the track name to `'production'` to restore the previous behaviour.

+For similar reasons, the rollout percentage must be explicitly specified — it no longer defaults to 100%.

 Sorry for any inconvenience caused by this breaking change.